Masaharu Fukuyama: Career

-While he can also be seen in Japanese television dramas, Fukuyama is best known for his singing career.
+While Fukuyama can also be seen in Japanese television dramas and films, he is best known for his singing career.
 His 1992 breakout single "Good night" gained a wide audience because of its tie-in with the TV drama Ai wo Douda.
 In 1993, he made his first appearance in Kōhaku Uta Gassen, on which only successful J-pop and enka artists are invited to perform.
-Propelled by the success of Hitotsu Yane no Shita, in which he played Chinichan, the second older brother in the Kashiwagi family, he had his first million-selling single, "It's Only Love/Sorry Baby", in 1994.
+Propelled by the success of his performance in the TV drama Under the Same Roof, in which he played Chinichan, the second older brother in the Kashiwagi family, he had his first million-selling single, "It's Only Love/Sorry Baby", in 1994.
 His 1995 single "Hello" became the second highest selling single that year.

-He took a hiatus in 1996, stopping all his entertainment activities except his radio shows.
-He returned to the entertainment scene in 1998, and his first single after two years hiatus, "Heart/You", landed at number 3 on Oricon chart and sold 569,000 copies in total.
-Encouraged by this success, he began his Daikanshasai (Thanksgiving) series of concerts, to show his appreciation from the support he obtained from his fans.
+Fukuyama took a hiatus in 1996, stopping all his entertainment activities except his radio shows.
+He returned to the entertainment scene in 1998, and his first single after two years hiatus, "Heart/You", landed at number 3 on Oricon chart and sold 569,000 copies.
+Encouraged by this success, he began his Daikanshasai (Thanksgiving) series of concerts to show his appreciation for his fans.

 "Sakura Zaka" and "Niji" are among Masaharu's popular songs.
 His 2000 single "Sakura Zaka" sold more than 751,000 copies in its first week and remained at the top of the Japanese Oricon chart for 3 consecutive weeks; it sold about 2,299,000 copies on the Oricon charts overall.
 "Niji" was a theme song for the Japanese drama Water Boys.
 His triple A-side single "Niji/Himawari/Sore ga Subete sa", released on August 26, 2003, debuted at No. 1 on the Oricon single charts and topped them for five consecutive weeks.
 His has cemented his status as the best-selling male solo artist in Japan, having sold 21.27 million copies so far.